it-is-athi/gateway_frontend/README.md

 The frontend connects to the backend API at `http://localhost:3000/api`.
 Make sure the backend server is running before starting the frontend.

 ### Authentication
-All API requests require an `x-api-key` header with a valid API key stored in `sessionStorage`.
+All API requests require a valid API key stored in `sessionStorage`.

 ### Key Endpoints Used
 - `GET /api/me` - Get current user information